Session Report: Gradient Descent 2

 “Ye Olde Fantasy is my working title for a long-running project to build up a pseudo-medieval toolkit for fantasy adventure gaming.
 This supplement provides games with quasi-historical flair but is not obligated to complete accuracy.
 There is a place for historical accuracy, but I am looking for games of dungeoneering that progress into Crusader Kings plus wizards and dwarves.

 I am by no means a historian.
 While my bookshelf overflows with pop history books, and I have taken classes on medieval history and done many of the usual video lectures on the period, I am a novice.
-While reading a book or watching a course, I often find myself needing to completely reverse my basic assumptions.
-So take my claims with a massive grain of salt, and please let me know where I can improve.
+While reading a book or watching a course, I often must completely reverse my basic assumptions.
+So, take my claims with a massive grain of salt, and please let me know where I can improve.

 Playing in quasi-medieval settings for fantasy gaming has always appealed to me.
 There is something to swords and sorcery, given that its tropes predate the hobby and still dominate it.
 Still, other exaggerations of the “Middle Ages” add further enrichment and impetus for fantasy hijinks.
 Weird hierarchies of agreements, often broken or betrayed.
 Peculiar forms of taxation with charming loopholes.
 A large church is swinging its weight around with varying degrees of success.
 Schisms and Anti-Popes.
 Saintly relics and Chaucer-esque pilgrimages.
 Peasant revolts.